BashayrA/Guess-The-Show-By-The-Emoji---Streamlit/README.md

   2. A list of four emojies are displayed
   3. Try to guess the show's name
   4. Write it in the text box
-  5. Check your Score!
+  5. Submit your answer by clicking Enter
-  6. Have Fun !! ✨😍
+  6. Have Fun ✨😍

 ---------------------------------------